15 Types of Closet Doors For The Home: Popular Styles & Ideas

 Pocket Doors

-Pros: After installation, you can frame these to match the other door frames in your home, or you can leave the opening as is for a clean-lined look.
-Super space savers, lightweight, easy to use, can access the entire opening.
+Pros: After installation, you can frame these to match the other door frames in your home or leave the opening as is for a clean-lined look.
+They are super space savers, lightweight, easy to use, and can access the entire opening.

 Cons: If your closet opening is large, as most bedroom closets are, you may need a custom door, which can be expensive.